-The following offerings are available from Randall L. Englund:
+The following are available from Randall L. Englund PMC offerings:

 * Click EASI score 2018me to get Environmental Assessment Survey Instrument PDF form (EASI):